Near-critical spanning forests and renormalization: The structure graph and the scaling limit of the glueing dynamics

-\paragraph {Definition of the continuous structure graphs.} The first non-trivial job when trying to make sense of the continuous counterpart of this glueing dynamics on structure graphs is to construct the continuous structure graphs $\St(t)$: Obviously, the vertices of $\St(t)$ shall be the connected components of $\G(t)$ and edges of $\St (t)$ link two vertices (i.e. connected components) whose corresponding components have a common boundary.
+The first non-trivial job when trying to make sense of the continuous counterpart of this glueing dynamics on structure graphs is to construct the continuous structure graphs $\St(t)$.
+For a point $z_0$ which does not lie inside a branch of the dual tree, let us formally define its connected component $c$ in $\G(t)$ as a subset of $\R^2$: $c$ is the closure of all the points $z$ such that there is a branch from $z_0$ to $z$ in $\G(t)$.
+Now, we would like the vertices of $\St(t)$ to be the connected components of $\G(t)$ and there should be an edge between two vertices of $\St(t)$ (i.e., connected components of $\G(t)$) whenever these components are not disjoint (i.e., whenever they share a piece of their boundaries).

 The candidate for the weight of these edges is (up to a constant) the $5/4$-dimensional Minkowski content of the interface between the corresponding clusters.
-Here we can note that this interface is in fact made of portions of branches in the dual tree, which suggests that we will need to control the lengths of the branches the dual of the continuous tree.
+Here we can note that this interface is in fact made of portions of branches in the dual tree, which suggests that we will need to control the lengths of the branches in the dual of the continuous tree.
 This is the purpose of the next result (we defer its proof to Section \ref{lastsection}) that then defines, for each $t \le 0$, the weights of the structure graph $\St (t)$ and shows that they are indeed the limits of their discrete counterparts:

 \begin{prop}[Weights of the continuous structure graph] Consider two given points $z_0$ and $z_1$ in $\O$, and the connected components $c_0^\d(t)$ (resp. $c_0(t)$) and $c_1^\d(t)$ (resp. $c_1(t)$) of $\G^\d (t)$ (resp. $\G(t)$) that they are part of, and let $l^\d (z_0, z_1)$ be the renormalized length of the interface between $c_0^\d(t)$ and $c_1^\d(t)$ (respectively the $5/4$-dimensional Minkowski content $l(z_0, z_1)$ of the intersection between $c_0(t)$ and $c_1(t)$) when it exists.
 Then, for each given $t$, the couple $(\G^\d (t), l^\d (z_0, z_1) )$ converges in distribution to $(\G(t), l (z_0, z_1))$. \end{prop}